fieldtrip/website/workshop/sofia2024.md

 # FieldTrip workshop Sofia 07-10.02.2024

-[The Institute of Neurobiology](https://inb.bas.bg/index-en.html) at  the [Bulgarian Academy of Science](https://www.bas.bg/?lang=en) is organizing a FieldTrip worshop in Sofia.
+[The Institute of Neurobiology](https://inb.bas.bg/index-en.html) at  the [Bulgarian Academy of Science](https://www.bas.bg/?lang=en) is organizing a FieldTrip workshop in Sofia.

 # Where